SystemsApproach/7E/applications.rst

 than an application.
 Related to this second point, this chapter also describes two other applications: Email and Adaptive Streaming.
 Email came before the web, and so illustrates the “old” (pre-HTTP) way to build applications.
+Adaptive streaming, which underpins video streaming services like Netflix, came after
-Adaptive Streaming (think Netflix) came after HTTP, and so illustrates the “new” (post-HTTP) way to build applications.
+HTTP, and so illustrates the “new” (post-HTTP) way to build applications.
 But before getting to these examples, we first describe the basic anatomy of an application.